cerb/cerb.github.io/_packages/linkedin-bot.md

 <img src="/assets/images/guides/linkedin/plugin/cerb-and-linkedin.png" class="screenshot">
 </div>

-# Configure the LinkedIn plugin
+# Configure the LinkedIn service

-If you haven't already, follow [these instructions](/guides/integrations/linkedin/configure-plugin/) to install and configure the LinkedIn plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/linkedin/) to configure the LinkedIn service and add your first connected account.

 # Import the package